-Companies whose score is within 1% of the Industry Leader’s score receive the RobecoSAM Gold Class award.
+Within each industry, companies with a minimum total score of 60 and whose score is within 1% of the top performing comany’s score receive the RobecoSAM Gold Class award.

-All companies receiving a score within a range of 1% to 5% from the score of the Industry Leader receive the RobecoSAM Silver Class distinction.
+All companies receiving a total score of at least 57 and whose score is within a range of 1% to 5% of the industry’s top performing company’s score receive the RobecoSAM Silver Class distinction.

-Companies whose score is within a range of 5% to 10% from the score of the Industry Leader receive the RobecoSAM Bronze Class distinction.
+Companies whose score is at least 54 and is within a range of 5% to 10% of the industry’s top performing company’s score receive the RobecoSAM Bronze Class distinction.

 Within the top 15% of each industry, the company that has achieved the largest proportional improvement in its sustainability performance compared to the previous year is named the RobecoSAM Industry Mover.